Our Programs

 Ending Child Marriage

-The program’s priority is engaging adolescent girls as key agents of change in the following 12 countries with high prevalence of child marriage: Bangladesh, Burkina Faso, Ethiopia, Ghana, India, Mozambique, Nepal, Niger, Sierra Leone, Uganda, Yemen and Zambia.
+The Global Programme to End Child Marriage is engaging adolescent girls as key agents of change in the following 12 countries with high prevalence of child marriage: Bangladesh, Burkina Faso, Ethiopia, Ghana, India, Mozambique, Nepal, Niger, Sierra Leone, Uganda, Yemen and Zambia.

 How Zonta helps

 Zonta has supported ending child marriage since 2014, contributing US$2 million to delay early marriage in Niger from 2014-2018.
 From 2018-2022, Zonta contributed US$3.5 million to the UNFPA-UNICEF Global Programme to End Child Marriage – the first private-sector donor to the Global Programme.
-For the next two years, Zonta International has committed US$1.2 million to UNICEF USA to support Phase II of the project.
+From 2022-2024, Zonta contributed US$1.2 million to support Phase II of the project.
+2024 marked the beginning of Phase III for the Global Programme and over the next two years, Zonta International has committed US$1.5 million to support the project.

-• Enhance knowledge, skills and attitudes of marginalized adolescent girls on matters such as their rights, relationships, sexual and reproductive health, and financial literacy, including in humanitarian contexts.
+• Marginalized adolescent girls demonstrate enhanced knowledge, skills and attitudes on matters such as rights, relationships, sexual and reproductive health, and financial literacy, including in humanitarian contexts.

 • Adolescent boys, families, traditional and religious leaders, community groups and other influencers demonstrate more gender-equitable attitudes and support for girls’ rights.

-• Capacity of education, health, child protection and gender-based violence systems is increased to deliver coordinated, quality programs and services that meet the needs of adolescent girls and their families, including in humanitarian contexts.
+• Capacity of education from primary through secondary school, health and sexuality programs, child protection, and gender-based violence (GBV) systems is increased to deliver quality programs and services that meet the needs of adolescent girls and their families, including in humanitarian contexts.

 • Capacity of national and sub-national social protection, poverty reduction and economic empowerment programs and services is increased to respond to the needs of the poorest adolescent girls and their families, including in humanitarian contexts.

-• Governments' capacities are increased to coordinate and implement national and sub-national action plans and systems to end child marriage.
+• Governments’ capacities are enhanced to fund, coordinate and implement national and sub-national action plans and systems to end child marriage, including strengthening services and response mechanisms for victims of gender-based violence.

 • Capacity of governments and non-governmental organizations is increased to generate, disseminate and use quality and timely evidence to inform policy and program design, track progress and document lessons.